phetsims/geometric-optics/doc/model.md

 This document is a high-level description of the model used in PhET's _Geometric Optics_ simulation.

 It's assumed that the reader is familiar with geometric optics.
 Geometrical optics is a model of optics that describes light propagation in terms of rays.
-The rays in geometric optics are a useful abstraction for approximating the paths along which light propagates.
+Rays are a useful abstraction for approximating the paths along which light propagates.

 ## Optical Elements (Lens and Mirror)